Azure/azure-kusto-microhack1/README.md

   We can see our cluster and the database that we created.
 To tun KQL queries, we must select the database that the query will run on (the scope).
 To select the data base, just click on the database name.
-Now – you can write a simple QKL query: print ("hello world"), and hit the “Run” button.
+Now – you can write a simple KQL query: print ("hello world"), and hit the “Run” button.
 The query will be executed and its result can be seen in the result grid on the bottom of the page.

   ![Screen capture 1](/assets/images/Challenge1-Task3-Pic2.png)